SMS Notification Best Practices 2026 | MagicBell

 URL Shortening:

-Critical 2025-2026 Change: AT&T now blocks generic URL shorteners (bit.ly, tinyurl, etc.) entirely.
-T-Mobile bans "URL cycling" to evade spam filters and deprioritizes messages with public shorteners.
-Always use a branded short domain for SMS links.
+Critical 2025-2026 Change: AT&T now blocks generic URL shorteners (bit.ly, tinyurl, etc.).
+T-Mobile bans "URL cycling" and pushes down messages with public shorteners.
+Always use a branded short domain.

 Link Best Practices: